Siren supercharges Elasticsearch with big data joins, remote data virtualization and true link analysis.

 A gamechanger for Cyber, Log analysis and much much more.

 The Siren platform extends core ELK capabilities with in-cluster distributed big data joins, true knowledge graph support (with link analysis), data virtualization of JDBC datasources and much more.

 Out of the box, critical capabilities for scenarios including:

-Siren’s frontend supercharges the native Kibana UI with “Investigative Intelligence” superpowers, including:
+Siren’s front-end supercharges the native Kibana UI with “Investigative Intelligence” advanced capabilities, including:

 In Siren, Elasticsearch indexes and remote federated indexes are tied together by a visual relational datamodel.
 Typically, this can be done in 3 simple steps: